wp-plugins/content-table/readme.txt

 2. An example of a table of content

 == Changelog ==

+= 1.4.1 =
+* Lighten the plugin and add translation

 = 1.4.0 =
 * Avoid Inline style.
 Every style is in a css file